 Becoming a parent grants access to several additional types of parental benefit in Germany.
 As long as the child is a dependent, parents are eligible to receive financial aid from the German government in the form of child benefit (Kindergeld).
 This encompasses tax-free stipends, additional allowances, and child support payments.

-How Borderless AI Can Help
+How Borderless Can Help

 What are parental leave policies in the countries where your employees are based?
-To help manage the complexities of maternity leave in Germany, consider partnering with a trusted Employer of Record (EOR) like Borderless AI to efficiently manage overseas employees.
+To help manage the complexities of maternity leave in Germany, consider partnering with a trusted Employer of Record (EOR) like Borderless to efficiently manage overseas employees.

 Let us handle the intricacies of overseas employment so you can focus on expanding your business across borders.
 Speak with us to schedule a demo today.